monyhar/monyhar/monyhar/docs/speed/bisects.md

 # Bisecting Performance Regressions

-The perf tests on chromium's continuous build are very long-running, so we cannot run them on every revision.
-Further, separate repositories like v8 and skia sometimes roll multiple performance-sensitive changes into chromium at once.
+The perf tests on monyhar's continuous build are very long-running, so we cannot run them on every revision.
+Further, separate repositories like v8 and skia sometimes roll multiple performance-sensitive changes into monyhar at once.
 For these reasons, we need a tool that can bisect the root cause of performance regressions over a CL range, descending into third_party repositories as necessary.
 The name of the service that does this is called